-I moved to Pennsylvania from Wisconsin in 2006, when I was ten years old.
-Right before moving, I was at Barnes and Noble buying Summer Reading books for my new school.
-I had several gift cards, and on my way out of the store I saw the Wicked Grimmerie book sitting on a shelf.
-Earlier that year, I had begged my parents to buy it for me while we were in New York City, and they didn’t.
-But I had gift cards.
-So I grabbed the book, and bought it as well.
+I first saw Wicked in January 2005, but it wasn’t until I moved to Pennsylvania from Wisconsin in 2006, when I was ten years old, that it opened my world to what it is now.
+Right before moving, I was at Barnes and Noble to pick up a few reading requirements for my new school.
+I had several B&N gift cards, and on my way out of the store I saw the Wicked Grimmerie book, which I’d wanted when I had visited New York earlier in the year, sitting on a shelf.
+Since I had gift cards that would have money left over after buying the books I needed, I decided my time had COME.

-My sixth grade year was a culture shock.
-I went from being encouraged to explore things that I liked or felt strongly about, to being made fun of non-stop for my interests.
+The year that followed, sixth grade, was a culture shock.
+I went from being encouraged to explore things that I liked or felt strongly about, to being made fun of for them.
 Boys weren’t supposed to like musicals, especially musicals that centered around the story of two women in pretty dresses and green makeup.
-I was just excited to have this really cool thing that I was interested in, but my classmates weren’t.
-The number of offensive and rude comments made to me that year was too high to count.
-I did find supportive people, of course.
-But I decided at the end of that year to channel some of this enthusiasm onto the internet instead of into my classmates.
+I had been so excited to have this really cool thing in my life that was rapidly growing into an all-consuming fascination, but my that enthusiasm did not extend to my classmates.
+By the end of that year, Wicked had become my haven from the unfriendly world around me.

-I opened up Flying High in June of 2007, as an eleven year old who just really loved Wicked.
-I would essentially blog anything that came to mind about the show.
-Random tributes to Eden Espinosa or Kristoffer Cusick were just as likely to appear as an eleven year old’s attempt at a press release regarding a cast change.
-What I noticed, however, were the growing number of page views.
-Small at first.
-But by the end of 2007, my blog had reached 9,000 people.
-Not a crazy amount, but more than the amount of people that cared about my Wicked ramblings in everyday life.
+I opened up Flying High in June of 2007, as an eleven year old who just really loved the show.
+I would blog about anything that came to mind.
+Random written tributes to Eden Espinosa or Shoshana Bean were just as likely to appear on the blog’s feed as an eleven year old’s attempt at a press release regarding a cast change.
+What I barely noticed then, however, was the growing number of page views.
+Small at first, but by the end of 2007, my blog had reached 9,000 people.

-In 2009, the site was awarded Wicked’s Official Seal of Approval, given to a handful of fan-operated websites dedicated to the show.
-In 2013, the site was again recognized during Wicked’s ’30 Days of Flight’ fan celebration leading up to the show’s tenth anniversary on Broadway, and given recognition on Wicked’s official social media channels once again, leading to a large jump (from an already good place) in page views and followers.
+In 2009, the site was awarded Wicked’s Official Seal of Approval by Maris Smith at Situation Interactive, a recognition given to a handful of fan-operated websites dedicated to the show.
+In 2013, the site was again recognized during Wicked’s ’30 Days of Flight’ fan celebration leading up to the show’s tenth anniversary on Broadway, and given recognition on Wicked’s official social media channels once again, leading to a large jump in page views and followers.

-I do believe that Flying High is a not-to-be-overlooked part of the reason that I was able to secure such a phenomenal internship between my Junior and Senior year.
+I do believe that Flying High is a not-to-be-overlooked part of the reason that I was able to secure such a phenomenal internship between my Junior and Senior years of College.
 I started it as a passion project in 2007.
-In 2017, it’s something that I keep up with because I am proud of it.
-I absolutely do love the show and still run the pages with my heart, but it has evolved.
-I no longer run the website from the standpoint of a starry-eyed fan.
+In 2017, it’s something that I kept up with because I was proud of it.
 It would be very difficult to pinpoint all of the things this website has done for me.
 While it has by no means made me a master of coding or website design, it has introduced me to the basics in both of those categories.

 In other realms, it has introduced me to site traffic analytics.
 I can see how many page views I get per day, week, month, year and throughout all time.
 I can see where people are coming from, and the links that lead them to the website.
 If a tweet is directing a lot of people to the website, I can explore how many people saw the tweet, how many clicked on the link provided and so on.
 A list of my most popular posts shows up when I enter the administration page for the site, allowing me to see which of my posts are doing well.
 I use this information to format new posts.